 GBI Arrests Baxley Man in Appling County Death Investigation

-Baxley, GA (June 3, 2025) – The GBI has arrested and charged Ty’Relle Tarver, age 18, of Baxley, GA, with Malice Murder, Felony Murder, and Aggravated Assault in connection to the death of Jeremy Beckworth, age 41, of Baxley, GA.
+Baxley, GA (June 4, 2025) – The GBI has arrested and charged Randall Peacock, Jr., age 25, of Baxley, GA, with Felony Murder, Aggravated Assault, and Theft By Taking in connection to the death of Jessica Peacock, age 36, of Baxley, GA.

-The investigation indicates that Tarver shot at Beckworth and his girlfriend multiple times, hitting Beckworth.

-Beckworth was taken to the GBI Medical Examiner’s Office in Pooler, Georgia, for a complete autopsy to determine the official cause and manner of death.
+Preliminary information indicates that Randall shot and killed Jessica (Randall’s stepmother), and then stole her vehicle and fled the scene.

-Tarver was taken into custody without incident early in the morning on June 3, 2025.
+Randall was taken into custody without incident the same day, after being located in Swainsboro, Georgia.
 He is currently booked in the Appling County Jail.

+The GBI Medical Examiner’s Office in Pooler, Georgia will complete an autopsy to determine the official cause and manner of death.

-The GBI would like to thank the Baxley Police Department, the Appling County Sheriff’s Office, Georgia Department of Corrections, and the U.S. Marshal’s Service for their assistance in this investigation.
+The GBI would like to thank the Appling County Sheriff’s Office and the Swainsboro Police Department for their assistance in this investigation.

 Once the investigation is complete, the case file will be given to the Brunswick Judicial Circuit District Attorney’s Office for prosecution.